avilabiel/node-slate/source/includes/customers.md

 To get a customer allowed to make payments, we should:

 1. Create the customer with Basic Information
-2. Provide all necessary information like Phones, Addresses, and Documents (if necessary)
+2. Provide all necessary information like Phones, Addresses
-3. Then, request the approval of KYC process (synchronously).
+3. Then, request the approval of KYC process (synchronously)

 Only approved Customers could make payments on Brydge Ecosystem.
 Here, we are dealing with the step 1.